Christopher P. Kriesen

 He has taught advocacy to students at the University of Connecticut School of Law.
 He is an active presenter at legal seminars for other lawyers and a mentor to law students and young lawyers.

-He established the Kalon Fellowship, the Pro Bono Clinic within Kalon, Salons, Workshops, the Cicero Advocacy Project, and The Kalon ADR Center (which donates 10% of its revenue to fund a scholarship for a graduate of the Hartford Youth Scholars Steppingstone Academy), helping Kalon become unique among peer firms in promoting social good.
+He established the Kalon Fellowship, the Pro Bono Clinic within Kalon, Salons, Workshops, the Cicero Advocacy Project, and The Kalon ADR Center, helping Kalon become unique among peer firms in promoting social good.

 He is a formal student at Zen Mountain Monastery.